Online Gigs

 Top 10 Freelancing Websites for Filipinos

-My freelancing journey started during the onset of pandemic in the Philippines.
-I was desperate to find an online job and earn extra so I could help my husband for the household expenses especially during those critical times.
+My freelancing journey started during the onset of the pandemic in the Philippines.
+Like many families, we were worried about finances, and I was determined to find a way to help my husband with our household expenses during those uncertain times.

-After a few small gigs from different microtask websites listed here-link coming soon! (and a few sleepless nights), I realized something — freelancing is one of the best opportunities for Pinoys who want to work from home and earn in dollars.
+Freelancing is one of the best opportunities for Filipinos who want to work from home and earn in dollars.

 1. OnlineJobs.ph